exonum/exonum-doc/src/get-started/what-is-exonum.md

   isolated from the rest of the network, or even completely compromised (say, by a hacker)
-- Blockchains can be deployed in a decentralized network, where there is no single administrator managing all nodes.
+- Blockchains can be deployed in a decentralized network, where there is no single administrator managing all the nodes.
 This significantly reduces risks of data corruption and the bias in the system (e.g., preferential treatment of some participants)

 ### Reliable Audit Trail